-In spite of the value, with all of the new smart speakers and displays coming onto the market, you might be staring at your Home Mini and thinking to yourself, “I wish I had a smart display,” or even “I wish I had gone with an Amazon Echo instead.”
+In spite of the value, with all of the new smart speakers and displays coming onto the market, you might be staring at your Home Mini and thinking to yourself, “I wish I had a smart display,” or even, “I wish I had an Alexa device instead.”

-If you’re thinking about swapping out your Home Mini for one of Google’s larger smart speakers or displays or for another brand of device entirely, you can get a few bucks in cash or trade-in value out of your old hardware.
-Before you go trading gear in, you’re going to want to factory reset your device first though.
-This guide includes information on how to factory reset your Google Home Mini, as well as info on how to sell or trade in your mini smart speaker.
+If you’re thinking about swapping out your Home Mini for one of Google’s larger smart speakers or displays, or for another brand of device entirely, you can get a few bucks in cash or trade-in value out of your old hardware.
+Before you go trading gear in, you’re going to want to factory reset your speaker.
+We’ll teach you how to perform a full reset of your Home Mini, and also offer some tips on how to net a decent chunk of change from your old speaker.

 Performing a factory reset